 Our Service can be individually tailored to work within your own Safety System and follow an escalation process to alert your On Call Managers to issues and in the local area can be attended by our mobile team if an emergency call out if required.

-As such, our lone worker monitoring service aims to provide a level of communication and comfort to employees to ensure that both their physical and mental health remain well and that workers are happy in their given roles.
+As such, our lone worker support and monitoring service aims to provide a level of communication and comfort to employees to ensure that both their physical and mental health remain well and that workers are happy in their given roles.

 Many different industries, including Security, have workers who often have to work long hours alone which can have long term negative effects on a workers mental health.